vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Kaun. ḍinya’s quotation of older sources in this context and the fact that this stage of the path to salvation dealing with dishonour disappears soon from the repertoire of Saiva soteriologial texts seem to indicate that we are here con- ´ cerned with an archaic practice accommodated to the early Pāśupata move ment.
 9 The practice involves that the aspirant seeks dishonour when, in public and without making himself known as a Pāśupata ascetic,

-He should go about as a mad man, who snores, trembles, limps, leches, and acts and speaks improperly, so that he may come to be ill-treateḍFor a wise man, being ill-treated, accomplishes thereby all asceticism.
+He should go about as a mad man, who snores, trembles, limps, leches, and acts and speaks improperly, so that he may come to be ill-treated.
+For a wise man, being ill-treated, accomplishes thereby all asceticism.
 (PS 3.11–19) 10

 It is to the credit of Daniel Ingalls to have put this weird doctrine into a wider perspective by pointing out its similarity with the practice of dishonour (             ) of the Greek Cynics, in an article that appeared in the Harvard Theological Review in 1962, but which remained largely unknown outside a select group of indologists.
 As Ingalls points out,